lainer54/w1ps/README.md

-Hi, I'm a W1PS programmer using Java.
+Hi, I'm a W1PS programmer using Java and android.

 # 💻 Tech Stack: